iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > Same complaints as everyone else<br> :date: __2021-01-29 16:42:42__

 > Like others are saying, it needs an off button because of the battery drain when using it at home.
 Also, we need to use the federal app asap this one just doesn't have a audience anymore.<br> :date: __2021-01-26 03:30:38__

-> Just use the fed app already!!
-The petty squabbling of the prov govt is tiresome!!
-And ridiculous when people's health is involved.
-Grow up!<br> :date: __2021-01-21 23:04:39__